CodeYourFuture/syllabus/docs/git/cheatsheet.md

 Congrats!
 You have successfully cloned a repo from Github! 🎉

-## I want to open Visual Studio Code with my repo
+## I want to open Visual Studio Code with code from my repo

 Follow these steps if you already have the repo on your computer and you want to edit the files.